-Not surprisingly, the idea for this event was hatched in late 1981 by three Badger loyalists at a campus bar.
-The three, Tom Grantham, Ken Sparks, and Rich Backus, wanted to raise money to support UW Athletics.
-As admirers of then Athletic Director Elroy Hirsch, they asked his permission to name it the "Crazylegs Run" in his honor.
+It is not a surprise — the Crazylegs Classic was created with the purpose of giving back — and supporting Wisconsin Athletics.
+In 1981, three Badgers, Tom Grantham, Ken Sparks, and Rich Backus, wanted to raise money to support Badger Athletic teams.
+As admirers of then–Athletic Director Elroy Hirsch, they asked his permission to name it the "Crazylegs Run" in his honor.

 The first race in 1982 attracted 1,525 runners and raised $9,500.
 The event grew in popularity and the walk was added in 1987 with 676 walkers the first year.
-The event has grown substantially reaching a record high of 20,415 in 2010.
-Since the inaugural race 42 years ago, it has attracted over 354,000 runners and walkers.
-The Crazylegs Classic has become a time–honored tradition of the University of Wisconsin, as well as a much–anticipated event to kickoff spring in the Madison community.
+The event has grown substantially, reaching a record high of 20,415 in 2010.
+Since the inaugural race 42 years ago, it has attracted over 365,000 runners and walkers.